Using automation in the development pipeline

 Automated testing is great up to a certain point.
 You need some human intervention to confirm maximum security and quality of code.

-Deployment involves shipping a new version of a piece of code or product.
+Deployment involves shipping a new version of a product.
 It usually takes place when there have been new fixes made, features added, or enhancements to a product.

 Automation means this can be done automatically.
 For example, our work with CR Worldwide included setting up continuous deployment.

-When we began working together, they did infrequent deploys – every few weeks or months – and a lot of manual testing.
+When we began working together, they did infrequent deploys – every few weeks or months – and a heavy leaning towards manual testing.
 Their deployments often took several hours or days to plan and execute, which meant increased overheads and wasted time.

 We changed this to deploy automatically every day, meaning once tests are run and human testing confirms no issues, little or no human intervention is needed through deployment.